All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 ```

 Please refer to [EVAL_PATCH.md](./EVAL_PATCH.md) if you want to learn more about how to evaluate patches that are already generated (e.g., not by OpenDevin).

+## Submit your evaluation results

+You can start your own fork of [our huggingface evaluation outputs](https://huggingface.co/spaces/OpenDevin/evaluation) and submit a PR of your evaluation results following the guide [here](https://huggingface.co/docs/hub/en/repositories-pull-requests-discussions#pull-requests-and-discussions).